What 49 CFR Part 40 Is

 The Six Modal Agencies

-- FMCSA — Federal Motor Carrier Safety Administration · 49 CFR Part 382 · CDL drivers (interstate & certain intrastate) operating CMVs > 26,001 lbs, > 16 passengers, or hauling placarded hazmat
+- FMCSA — Federal Motor Carrier Safety Administration · 49 CFR Part 382 · CDL drivers (interstate & certain intrastate) operating CMVs with a gross vehicle or gross combination weight rating of 26,001 pounds or more, vehicles designed to transport 16 or more passengers, including the driver, or a vehicle of any size carrying hazardous materials that require placarding under 49 CFR part 172, subpart F (§382.107)

 - FAA — Federal Aviation Administration · 14 CFR Part 120 · pilots, flight attendants, mechanics, dispatchers, ATC, ground security coordinators